beh22/ChromaPlot/README.md

 ### For Windows:

-1. Download the `ChromaPlot_windows.zip` file from the latest relesae in the [releases](https://github.com/beh22/ChromaPlot/releases) section.
+1. Download the `ChromaPlot_windows.zip` file from the latest release in the [releases](https://github.com/beh22/ChromaPlot/releases) section.
 2. In **Downloads**, unzip the file and enter the folder created
 3. Open the `.exe` file, run the installer and follow the on-screen instructions.
-4. If you see a warning from Windows Defeder SmartScreen, follow these steps:
+4. If you see a warning from Windows Defender SmartScreen, follow these steps:
    - Click on "More info" in the warning dialog.
-   - Click the "Run anyway" buton to proceed with the installation
+   - Click the "Run anyway" button to proceed with the installation
 5. Once installed, you can start ChromaPlot from the Start Menu or desktop shortcut.

 <details>